FPT-Sokrates/C64ColorRamDoubleBuffer/README.md

 When using this method you have to take care of the fragmented memory and the VIC-II and Complex Interface Adapter (CIA) type dependencies.

+Repeating char lines and switching the character set can also be applied multiple times in succession.
+This further increases the number of freely definable pixels and further reduces the memory required for graphical content and the data to be updated per buffer, without increasing the overhead caused by raster interrupts.
+This improves the speed advantage of the color ram double buffer.
+The disadvantage is that the same color ram value applies to correspondingly more characters in a column, and additional memory is required for the additional character sets.

 ### First Appearance

-To determine the first use of the Color RAM Double Buffer, I asked for collaboration on various platforms:
+To determine the first use of the color ram double buffer, I asked for collaboration on various platforms:
 * [CSDb](https://csdb.dk/forums/?roomid=12&topicid=170937) The C-64 Scene Database
 * [Forum64](https://www.forum64.de/index.php?thread/155119-c64colorramdoublebuffer/) German C64 Community Portal